mikeal-12/File-Permissions-in-Linux/README.md

 The first two lines of the screenshot display the commands I entered, and the other lines display the output of the second command.
 The <code>chmod</code> command changes the permissions on files and directories.
 The first argument indicates what permissions should be changed, and the second argument specifies the file or directory.
 In this example, I removed write permissions from other for the <code>project_k.txt</code> file.
 After this, I used <code>ls -la</code> to review the updates I made.

-## Change file permissions on a hidden file
+## Changing file permissions on a hidden file

 The research team at my organization recently archived <code>project_x.txt</code>.
 They do not want anyone to have write access to this project, but the user and group should have read access.

 The following code demonstrates how I used Linux commands to change the permissions: